 You guys!
 I have been the worst these last few weeks at updating our 1987 Fixer Upper progress.
 This last month has been SO tough.
 I mean SOOO hard.
 I’m sure we are wimps and everything, but moving stinks.
 Especially when you don’t want to move.
 The kids have been such troopers but it has been a really LONG hard month.
-They went from a neighborhood FULL of friends and a church congregation full of friends to a neighborhood and church congregation full of 60-80 year olds.
+They went from a neighborhood FULL of friends and a church congregation full of friends to a neighborhood and church congregation full of an older demographic.
 They are all so kind and nice and have welcomed us with open arms which I appreciate so much, but it is super duper hard for kids to not have any friends, with no hope of really having any in the neighborhood.
 The amount of stress I feel as a mom who is home with teary eyed kids all day is immense.
 Add to that the fact that we are basically camping in the unfinished basement and it has just been kind of an all out disaster.
 This last couple of weeks we have been nomads, forced to move from one temporary living situation to another, because the things taking place at the house have been too messy for us to even live there.
 Craziness I tell you! 🙂 Note to self, don’t try to move across the county to live in the midst of a major renovation again. 😉

 The good news in all of this is that some major changes have started to happen on the outside of the house, which, very quickly is going to start to make it look like a real house again.
 That should have some major psychological impact in a positive way, which will be great.
 Once the house is completed I know that the overall misery of the move will be seriously reduced, which will be a huge help.